Learn what is response rate, how to calculate it and how to improve it.

 - Provide enough time to complete survey.

-- Resend survey during research, but only to people that haven’t opened your survey.
+- Resend survey during research, but only to people who haven’t opened your survey.
 You can send more than one reminder.
 Remember to wait 2 - 3 days before you send new reminder, so your respondent won't treat your email as a SPAM.

 - Offer a small present in return for survey completion, it can be also a possibility to donate small amount on a charity organization.
 You can also share your research results with your respondents.